11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Mausoleum of Mohammad V

 The afternoon will be devoted to exploring the marvels of Rabat with your local guide.
-We will start by visiting The Mohamed V Mausoleum in Rabat, Morocco, symbolizing national pride and architectural splendor.
+We will begin with a visit to the Mohamed V Mausoleum in Rabat, Morocco, a symbol of national pride and architectural splendor.
 This grand mausoleum houses the tombs of King Mohammed V and his two sons, King Hassan II and Prince Abdallah.
 Designed by Vietnamese architect Vo Toan, its white marble structure features traditional Moroccan design elements, including intricate mosaics, carved woodwork, and ornate ceilings.
-The mausoleum's serene ambiance and historical significance make it a revered site for Moroccans and a must-visit destination for tourists seeking to pay homage to Morocco's revered leaders.
+The mausoleum's serene ambiance and historical significance make it a revered site for Moroccans and a must-visit destination for tourists wishing to pay homage to Morocco's esteemed leaders.

 2 hours Admission ticket included